oVirt/ovirt-engine-api-model/CONTRIBUTING.md

 ## Releasing

-The project is released to Maven Central via the Sonatype OSSRH repository.
+The project is released to Maven Central using the central-publishing-maven-plugin.

 To perform a release you will need to do the following actions, most of them automated by the Maven release plugin: